superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 ## Metrics

-As we enter our discussion of metrics, we suggest checking out RAGAS' [core concepts](https://docs.ragas.io/en/latest/concepts/index.html).
+As we enter our discussion of metrics, you may want to familiarize yourself with RAGAS' [core concepts](https://docs.ragas.io/en/latest/concepts/index.html).
 RAGAS is focused on the retrieval and generation stages of RAG, and aims to provide End-to-End RAG system evaluation.
-RAGAS follows a [metrics driven development](https://docs.ragas.io/en/latest/concepts/metrics_driven.html) approach.
+It follows a [metrics driven development](https://docs.ragas.io/en/latest/concepts/metrics_driven.html) approach.
 Let's take a closer look at the metrics that drive development in RAGAS.

 ### RAGAS' key evaluation metrics